Skip to main content Skip to footer

 Project management

-Every successful project begins with a clear plan, but keeping that plan visible and actionable as work evolves is where the real challenge begins.
+Every successful project begins with a solid plan, but keeping that plan visible and actionable as work evolves is where the real challenge starts.
 Tasks multiply, priorities shift, and deadlines compete for attention, making it easy to lose sight of the bigger picture.
 A Gantt chart bridges that gap by turning your entire timeline into a single, visual source of truth.
-It connects tasks, tracks dependencies, and helps teams stay aligned around shared goals — all while keeping complex projects easy to understand at a glance.

 Key takeaways

-• Template selection: choose based on your project’s complexity and team size.
-Simple projects with fewer than 20 tasks work best with basic templates, while larger teams benefit from options that include resource management features.
+• Match templates to project scope: Choose your Gantt chart template based on project complexity and team size.
+Simple projects with fewer than 20 tasks work well with basic templates, while larger teams benefit from resource management features.

-• Common pitfalls: avoid the four mistakes that often derail projects — overcomplicated timelines, missing dependencies, irregular updates, and underestimated time requirements.
+• Avoid common planning mistakes: Avoid the 4 most common pitfalls: overcomplicated timelines, missing dependencies, irregular updates, and underestimated time requirements.

 What are Gantt chart templates?